 The Stone Arch Bridge and St. Anthony Falls are also must-stops near this downtown Minneapolis park.
 This fantastic destination is located on the west side of the Mississippi River.
 This Minneapolis park is acknowledged as the foundation of Minneapolis’s historic West Side Milling District’s revitalization.

-The park interprets the remains of the Minneapolis flour milling and displays the heritage remains of many abandoned factories.
-It is also one of the best spots to enjoy a variety of outdoor adventures with family and friends.
+The park interprets the remains of the Minneapolis flour milling.
+It displays the heritage remains of many abandoned factories—additionally, it is one of the best spots to enjoy a range of outdoor adventures with family and friends.

-The amenities of a fantastic cycling route, drinking fountains, walking paths, parking lots, and the amazing vista of a peaceful park may be utilized by everyone who goes to the park.
+The amenities of a fantastic cycling route, drinking fountains, walking paths, parking a great deal of, and the incredible vista of a peaceful park may be utilized by everyone who goes to the park.